huggingface/optimum/examples/onnxruntime/training/stable-diffusion/text-to-image/README.md

 ```

 ### Pokemon example

-You need to accept the model license before downloading or using the weights.
-In this example we'll use model version `v1-4`, so you'll need to visit [its card](https://huggingface.co/CompVis/stable-diffusion-v1-4), read the license and tick the checkbox if you agree.

 You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
 For more information on access tokens, please refer to [this section of the documentation](https://huggingface.co/docs/hub/security-tokens).